Approximate Replicability in Learning: Introduction

-Unfortunately, in terms of their $\gamma,\rho$, and $\alpha$-dependencies, both of our generic approximately replicable agnostic learners are likely sub-optimal.
-They are also improper, relying on a simple aggregation of multiple hypotheses in the class.
-Toward resolving these issues, we give a simple direct algorithm for the fundamental class of $1$-dimensional thresholds on $\R$, that is hypotheses of the form $h(x) \mapsto 1[x > a]$.
+Determining the exact sample complexity of approximately replicable PAC learning remains an intriguing open question.
+In particular, when the underlying hypothesis class is simple (e.g. $d = O(1)$), is there a $\rho$-approximately replicable learner with sample complexity $\tO{\rho^{-2} \alpha^{-2}}$?
+Toward resolving this question, we give a simple direct algorithm for the fundamental class of $1$-dimensional thresholds on $\R$, that is hypotheses of the form $h(x) \mapsto \ind[x > a]$.
 Thresholds pose a fundamental obstacle to strict replicability: there is no replicable algorithm for learning thresholds \cite{bun2023stability, alon2019private}.
-Nevertheless, we give a proper, approximately replicable learner for the class with optimal sample complexity when $\rho = \Theta(\gamma)$.
+Nevertheless, we give a proper, approximately replicable learner for the class with optimal sample complexity.